nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 Please ensure your reference follows the following guidelines:

+*  Do not add formatting markup such as italics, bold, or underline.
+*  Use a period after every section of bibliography.
-* References with more than five authors use 'et al.'.
+*  Use et al. for references with more than five authors.
-* Surname precedes first name for all authors
+*  Put surname before first name for all authors.
-* No comma follows surname
+*  Do not put commas after surname.
-* Use initials for first name of authors
+*  Use inital for first name of all authors.
-* Year follows author(s), in parentheses
+*  Put year, in parentheses, after authors.
-* Full stop after every section of bibliography.
-* No formatting such as italics, bold, or underline.
-* Article titles written in sentence case
+*  Write article titles in sentence case.
-* Full title of journal
+*  Write the full title of journal.
-* Volume, can be optionally followed by issue in parentheses, a colon separates volume and page range.
+*  Insert a colon between volume and page-range.
+*  Add issue in parentheses after volume (optional).
-* Include a linked DOI, if available
+*  Include a linked DOI, if available.

 .. code-block:: none